jchelly/VirgoDC/python/README.md

 cat = SOAPCatalogue("halo_properties_0077.hdf5")
 total_mass = cat["SO/200_crit/TotalMass"][...]
 ```
-This returns a cosmo_array, or a unyt array using the `snap_*` unit scheme
+This returns a unyt array using unit scheme described above.
+The cosmology
-described above if the catalogue was opened with `mode="soap"`.
+can be accessed in the same way too.

 ### Gadget snapshots